Last Updated on December 5, 2021 by

 Abolition Of Contested Dropped Ball

 The dropped ball was not allowed to be contested by any player of the two teams again in 2019.
-Another refined law was established and the dropped ball is awarded to; a player of the team who had touched the ball before the play was stopped.
-However, if the play was stopped in the penalty area, the ball will be awarded to the goalkeeper of the defending team.
+Another refined law was established and the dropped ball was awarded to; a player of the team who had touched the ball before the play was stopped.
+However, if the play is stopped in the penalty area, the ball will be awarded to the goalkeeper of the defending team.
 Also, players are to stay four meters away until the ball drops on the ground.

 FAQs